Genghis1227/guide_eap_proxy/README.md

 I've used this only with a EdgeRouter Lite (ERL), but probably would work with most EdgeOS routers.

-This guide configures the ERL with the following for the ports:
+This guide configures the ERL ports with the following:

 	eth0 = WAN (the connection from the ONT) eth1 = AT&T Router